BobBrown1/py2html/docs/source/quickstart.rst

 Quickstart
 ===========

-Looking to learn Py2HTML as quickly as possible and get your web page generator up and running?
+Looking to learn PyWig as quickly as possible and get your web page generator up and running?
 You've come to the right page!

 .. note::
-  This tutorial assumes you have already installed and imported the Py2HTML package.
+  This tutorial assumes you have already installed and imported the PyWig package.
   If you haven't done so, please read the :doc:`installation` segment.

 Coding a Basic Web Page Generator
 -----------------------------------

 Let's make a simple web page generator with just a few lines of code.
-This will show you the basics of Py2HTML.
+This will show you the basics of PyWig.

 Copy and paste this code into your Python file, then we'll go over what it means and does:

 .. code-block:: python

-  builder = webpage.Py2HTML()
+  builder = webpage.PyWig()

-  builder.create_page("My Py2HTML Webpage")
+  builder.create_page("My PyWig Webpage")
   builder.add_header("h1", text="Welcome to my web page")
-  builder.add_text(text="This is my simple web page made with Py2HTML!
+  builder.add_text(text="This is my simple web page made with PyWig!
 Learn more in our documentation and on our github page.")

   builder.save("sample.html")